mespe/mespe.github.io/content/post/xmas_revisited.md

 ```

 OK, we have dealt with the "bad" 1-3 above, but now we want to think
-about how we would dealt with multiple `excludes` per person.
-The
+about how we would deal with multiple `excludes` per person.
+How would
-first question is how would a user specify a variable number of people
+a user even specify a variable number of people
 to exclude for each `person`?
 Since we can have a variable number -
 some people will only have 1 or maybe 0 restrictions, while others
 might have 2 or more.
 The natural structure to store items of